BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: The BASICS dataset

 \subsection{Pre-processing}

-To discount for all other possible aspects that can introduce distortions, the collected 3D models needed a pre-processing and a conversion into point clouds before any further processing, as these models were in different formats.
+In order to mitigate potential distortions stemming from other sources, the collected 3D models require a pre-processing and a conversion into point clouds before any further processing.
+This was necessary due to the heterogeneous formats in which these models were originally available.
+The scripts used for pre-processing are provided as a toolbox and available on Github\footnote{https://github.com/mauriceqch/2023\_BASICS\_PC\_toolbox}.

-Models that were already in point cloud PLY format did not need too much attention, except for voxelization.
-3D meshes, on the other hand, needed to go through several steps.
+Models that were already in point cloud PLY format required minimal attention, except for voxelization.
+Conversely, 3D meshes underwent through several steps.
 These steps are further discussed below.